 Windsor is served by two train stations, Windsor and Eton Central and Windsor and Eton Riverside.
 Both are situated within a few minutes' walk of Windsor Castle and the town’s other attractions.

-First Great Western operates services between London Paddington, Reading and Oxford, as well as destinations across South Wales and the West of England.
+Great Western Railway operates services between London Paddington, Reading and Oxford, as well as destinations across South Wales and the West of England.
 Change trains at Slough to catch the branch line service to Windsor and Eton Central.
 The journey from London takes between 25 - 50 minutes depending on stopping patterns and connections.

 South West Trains operates direct services from London Waterloo to Windsor and Eton Riverside station.
 The journey time from London is approximately 55 minutes.
 Visitors travelling to Legoland can buy an integrated ticket, which includes rail travel, shuttle bus connection and discounted entry to the attraction.